Skip to main content

 Quick recap

 The kit runs entirely in the browser as a self-contained JavaScript payload.
-It uses four layers of obfuscation, a keyed module delivery protocol that makes static analysis nearly impossible without the deployment salt, and a six-phase execution chain that ends with a signed ARM64 shellcode, a Mach-O binary, and a final implant that exfiltrates MetaMask, Exodus, Bitget Wallet, and Base wallet data.
+It uses four layers of obfuscation and a keyed module delivery protocol that makes static analysis nearly impossible without the deployment salt.
+The execution chain has six phases, ending with a signed ARM64 shellcode, a Mach-O binary, and a final implant that exfiltrates data from MetaMask, Exodus, Bitget Wallet, and Base wallets.
+To put it simply: this is a highly sophisticated, multi-stage attack that targets popular crypto wallets directly within the browser environment.

 Use cside to protect your business.
 Use cside to protect your customers.